flowdas/cpython/Doc/library/concurrent.futures.rst

            'http://www.bbc.co.uk/',
            'http://some-made-up-domain.com/']

-   # 페이지 하나를 가져오고 URL 과 내용을 보고합니다
+   # Retrieve a single page and report the URL and contents
    def load_url(url, timeout):
        with urllib.request.urlopen(url, timeout=timeout) as conn:
            return conn.read()

-   # with 문을 사용하여 스레드가 즉시 정리되도록 할 수 있습니다
+   # We can use a with statement to ensure threads are cleaned up promptly
    with concurrent.futures.ThreadPoolExecutor(max_workers=5) as executor:
        # Start the load operations and mark each future with its URL
-       # 로드 작업을 시작하고 각 퓨처의 해당 URL을 기록합니다
        future_to_url = {executor.submit(load_url, url, 60): url for url in URLS}
        for future in concurrent.futures.as_completed(future_to_url):
            url = future_to_url[future]